 Dangers & Annoyances

-The incidence of crime, violent or otherwise, in Egypt is negligible compared with many Western countries, and you’re generally safe walking around day or night.
-There has been a spike in petty crime since 2011, though it is statistically still quite rare for tourists to become involved and is easily avoided.
+The incidence of crime, violent or otherwise, in Egypt is negligible compared with many other countries, and you’re generally safe walking around day or night.
+There has been a spike in petty crime since 2011, though it is statistically still quite rare for tourists to be targeted.

 Many Egyptians will greet you in the street and offer you tea and other hospitality, all out of genuine kindness.
 But in tourist hot spots, ‘Hello, my friend’ can be double-speak for ‘This way, sucker’.
 Next thing you know, you’re drinking tea with your new friend…in a perfume shop.

 The smoothest operators don’t reveal their motives immediately.
 A kindly professor wants to show you a good restaurant; a mosque ‘muezzin’ starts by showing off his skills; or a bystander warns you not to get caught up in a (fictitious) demonstration ahead.
 They adapt tactics rapidly.
 They’ve taken up the ‘Don’t you remember me?’ or 'I work in your hotel' line used in many other African countries, for instance.

 It’s all pretty harmless, and many are genuinely friendly and interesting to talk to.
 But it can be wearing to be treated like a walking wallet.
 Everyone works out a strategy to short-circuit a pitch for when a smile and a quick stride fails.
 Claiming not to speak English, on the other hand, usually backfires, as polyglot touts can perform in nearly any language.

 Aside from the hustling, there are touts who lie and misinform to divert travellers to hotels for which they get a commission.